Bulgaria briefs Israel, EU on Burgas bombing probe progress

 Bulgaria has said the bombing was plotted outside the country and carried out by foreigners but has yet to publish full findings from its long-running investigation, which officials say is not yet complete.

-Foreign Minister Mladenov’s office confirmed he met Israeli Prime Minister Benjamin Netanyahu and President Shimon Peres and that the probe was discussed, but declined to elaborate, and added bilateral issues were on the top of the agenda and not the investigation.
+Foreign Minister Mladenov’s office confirmed he met Israeli Prime Minister Benjamin Netanyahu and President Shimon Peres to discuss the probe, but declined to elaborate.

 “The issue was discussed.
 Results of the investigation will be made public once it is completed and Bulgaria has enough evidence to back it up,” a foreign ministry spokeswoman said.